Overseas applicants must be over 18 in order to be eligible for study at AIE.

 Student Visa Requirements for AIE Courses

-For information on how to apply for a Student Visa for AIE games, 3D and film courses, please contact your nearest Australian Embassy or Consulate, or visit the Department of Immigration and Citizenship for more information.
+For information on how to apply for a Student Visa for AIE games, 3D and film courses, please contact your nearest Australian Embassy or Consulate, or visit the Department of Home Affairs for more information.

 As an international student studying with an CRICOS registered provider you have rights and responsibilities which are governed by Australian Law.
-These rights and responsibilities are outlined in the ESOS Framework which is available from AEI.
+These rights and responsibilities are outlined in the ESOS Framework which is available from the Australian Government.
 You will be required to read this document prior to enrolling at AIE.